HTTP5214-Winter2023/team-C4RBON/LukmonLasisi/Update-Lukmon-Lasisi-stand-up.md

 Created kanban board on the Trello platform and added all team members.
 During our discussion on the best programming language for automation tasks, everyone shared their opinion.
 I suggested JavaScript with NodeJS

+Week 9 - March 8th, 2023
+Lukmon Lasisi was appointed as Scrum Master
+Decided on the group automation project (Randomize grouping Web Application) Had a discussion with the project owner (Simon) Project tasks has been discussed and concluded
+#Restrospective Meeting
+What went well:
+We finalized the the project idea!'
+Inspite of the large team of 8, team coordination went well

+What did not go well:
+Our team members had expertise in different areas of development, so could not finalize the responsilities.